ExpediaGroup/vsync/website/docs/getstarted/config.md

 `destination.vault.address` : destination vault address where we need to get metadata ( vault kv metadata ). "--destination.vault.address" cli param

-`destination.vault.token` : destination vault token which has permissions to read, update, write in vault datapaths. "--destination.vault.token" cli param
+`destination.vault.token` : destination vault token which has permissions to read, update, write in vault mounts. "--destination.vault.token" cli param

+`destination.mounts` : array of vault paths / mounts which needs to be synced.
+Each value needs to end with /.
+Token permissions to read, update, delete are checked for each cycle.

 `destination.consul.address` : destination consul address where we need to store vsync meta data ( sync info ). "--destination.consul.address" cli param